Healthdirect Free Australian health advice you can count on.

 What are the effects of taking ketamine?

-Ketamine takes effect within 30 seconds to 20 minutes, depending on how it’s taken.
-Its effects can last for 45 minutes to 3 hours, and can include feeling happy and relaxed.
+Ketamine starts to work within 30 seconds to 20 minutes, depending on how it’s taken.
+The effects of the drug can last for 45 minutes to 3 hours and can include feeling happy and relaxed.

-Ketamine users may also experience what is known as ‘falling into a k-hole’, where they feel unattached from their body.
+Ketamine users may experience ‘falling into a k-hole’, where you feel disassociated or unattached from your body.

-People who take ketamine can also hallucinate, as it alters their perception of reality.
-They can see, hear, smell or taste things that don’t exist, or can perceive them differently to how they really are.
+People who take ketamine can also hallucinate.
+It changes your perception of reality.
+You might see, hear, smell or taste things that don’t exist.
+Or you may see things differently to how they really are.

 Ketamine may cause:

-Ketamine can also cause users to have unwanted side effects like:
+Ketamine can also cause unwanted side effects like:

 • how much you take